openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    frontend_status: Done
    todo: let a : Double = Double.Nan; a++; a--; ++a; --a; (assertion)

-A *postfix decrement expression* is an expression followed by a ':math:`--`' decrement operator.
+A *postfix decrement expression* is an expression followed by the decrement operator ':math:`--`'.

 A compile-time error occurs if the type of the variable resultant from the *expression* is not convertible (see :ref:`Implicit Conversions`) to a numeric